pippinlee/space2vec-website/_posts/2018-17-01-space-2-vec-begins.markdown

 It outlines using a machine learning model (random forest) with data from the Dark Energy Survey Supernova program (DES-SN) to make identifying transients more efficient and accurate.
 It provided data, code, and good documentation of the model they built.
 We decided it’d be a good initial challenge to see if we can beat the paper’s model with a deep neural network.

-Our next post will talk more about the task-at-hand, how we have approached scoping of the problem as well as model architectures.
+Our next post will talk more about the task-at-hand, our plan for approaching the problem, as well as model architectures.
 Stay tuned!

 We’d like to give a big thank you to [Nathalie Ouellette](https://twitter.com/angryastropanda?lang=en), [Dustin Lang](https://twitter.com/dstndstn), [Dan Foreman-Mackey](https://twitter.com/exoplaneteer?lang=en), and [Ross Fadely](https://twitter.com/rossfadely?lang=en) for taking their time to answer our beginner questions and giving valuable input to getting this project going!